The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 However, because many plants were uprooted from their native habitat to a level of extinction, they will remain an endangered species.

-Almost every Anthurium plant is a small grower; hence, they hardly reach over 3-4 feet in height.
+Almost every Anthurium plant is a small grower; hence, they hardly reach over 3-4 feet tall.

 With proper care and environment, the best chances are that your cutucuense will grow at most 2 feet tall and survive five to ten years or more.